AkifAtikKhan/WAPSBudgetStudy/README.md

 ------x-------x-----
 Problems i tackled in R:

 •date column.
-Half way through one of the datasets, the year was in a completeley different format.
-So i had to create subsets of the data set, modify it, then remerge it, all using a package called dplyr.
+Half way through one of the datasets, the date column was in a completeley different format(some alpha-numeric combination).
+So i had to create subsets of the data set, decipher and modify it,remerge it, all using a package called dplyr.

 • Missing data, and halfway through the dataset, the columns order was swapped.
 I had to replace everything in the correct order.